manussekhar/AWS_SAA_C02_Notes/EC2/Security Group.md

 2. ipv4 and ipv6
 3. inbound and outbound network

-By default outbound rules allow every requests and all inbo
+By default outbound rules allow every requests and all inbound

 1 Security group can be attached to multiple instances It is a [[Region Scoped Service]]